cmake-wheel/cmeel/docs/main.md

 #### `any`

 Boolean setting to build a wheel for `py3-none-any`.
-A package with this setting shouldn't provide any binary library or executable. `false` by default.
+A package with this setting shouldn't provide any binary library or executable, nor anything in a python sitelib. `false` by default.

 #### `pyver-any`